 Reset Your iPad’s Network Settings

 The last troubleshooting step when your iPad is not connecting to Wi-Fi is to reset its network settings.
-This will restore all of your iPad’s Wi-Fi, Bluetooth, Cellular, and VPN settings to factory defaults.
+This will restore all of your iPad’s Wi-Fi, Cellular, VPN, and APN settings to factory defaults.
 After resetting the network settings, you’ll have to reenter your Wi-Fi password and reconnect your Bluetooth devices.

 Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPad passcode, then tap Reset Network Settings to confirm.
 Your iPad will turn off, complete the reset, then turn on again.